What we do

 Peatland restoration

-Our peatland restoration programme aims to conserve and enhance the internationally important peatland resource within the North Pennines and to promote peatland conservation at local, national and international levels.
+Our peatland restoration programme aims to conserve and enhance the internationally important peatland within the North Pennines and to promote peatland conservation at local, national and international levels.
+It began in 2006 as a three-year project and is now a programme with multiple funding streams.
+The North Pennines National Landscape team has so far restored an area which is almost four times the size of Newcastle.

 What is peat and why is it important?

-Peat soils form when conditions do not allow plants to decompose completely.
-There are around 900 square kilometres of peatland in the North Pennines and most of this is blanket bog, a unique type of peat habitat, found only in cool, wet regions of the world.
+Peat is an organic material which forms when plants do not decompose completely.
+There are around 900 square kilometres of peat in the North Pennines and most of this is blanket bog, a unique type of peat habitat, found only in cool, wet regions of the world.
 27% of England’s blanket bog can be found in the North Pennines.
 These peatlands are important because they:

 • are an internationally designated habitat for wildlife;